JulianKunkel/siox/README.txt

 To run tests manually, i.e. for debugging purpose, a script is provided which sets the required LD_LIBRARY_PATH and other environment variables to ease manual execution.

-To set the variables correctly run in (the bash): source ./devel/scripts/set_ld_path.sh
+To set the variables correctly run in (the bash) on level of README.txt: source ./devel/scripts/set_ld_path.sh